eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-hmac-signing.md

 The `outgoingScript` provides JavaScript payload mapping which maps the outgoing ditto protocol message into the required [direct method format](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods#invoke-a-direct-method-from-a-back-end-app).
-I.e. it uses the live message name as `methodName`, the timeout as `responseTimeoutInSeconds` and the value as `payload`:
+I.e. it uses the live message subject as `methodName`, the timeout as `responseTimeoutInSeconds` and the value as `payload`:

 ```javascript
 function mapFromDittoProtocolMsg(